airbytehq/airbyte/docs/connector-development/tutorials/cdk-api-source/config-based/1-create-source.md

 # Step  1: Create the Source

-Airbyte provides a code generator which bootstraps the scaffolding for our connector.

 Let's start by cloning the Airbyte repository

 ```
 git clone git@github.com:airbytehq/airbyte.git
 ```

-Next we'll run the code generator
+Airbyte provides a code generator which bootstraps the scaffolding for our connector.

 ```
 cd airbyte-integrations/connector-templates/generator
 ./generate.sh